 Differential pricing can help make medicines accessible — a treatment that is sold at full price in developed markets can be provided at a subsidized price in the poorest countries.

 As part of our Malaria Initiative, Novartis provides its antimalarial medicine at not-for-profit prices for public sector use.
-Thanks to improvements in manufacturing efficiency, we have been able to reduce the treatment’s price by more than 50% since 2001.
+Since 2004, thanks to economies of scale in sourcing and manufacturing, significant cost reductions were achieved, which allowed the price to be reduced by half for public-sector buyers over the years.

 Patents in least developed countries